andrasmaroy/jira-daily-planner/README.md

 For the interval the format is a number followed by either `d`, `w`, `m` or `y` for day, week, month and year respectively.

+## Examples
+Consider a template task "Water the plants" that you want to do every 3 days, but to avoid over-watering your plants if you miss one day you want to do it only 3 days after you've actually watered them.
+To do this you could set the repeat field to `OnComplete 3d`

+Consider something you want to do everyday, just set the repeat field to `1d`, it will be recreated each day.

 ## Prerequisites
 * Python 3.8
 * A Jira project obviously